mlswg/mls-protocol/draft-ietf-mls-protocol.md

 an MLSPlaintext object and how to convert it to an MLSCiphertext object.
 The overall process is as follows:

-* Compute the metadata by concatenating the following information:
+* Gather the required metadata:
   * Group ID
   * Epoch
   * Sender index